hajramallika1176/mallikaRepo/README.md

      --Cloning a repo on our local machine  (remotr -->github,,,, local --->laptop.pc) git clone "some link"
    * cd --> to change the directory.
+   * status
+      --> display the status of the code git status